eugenetriguba/bolt/README.md

 # required.
 [connection]
 # The host to use to connect to your database.
+# If you need to use a particular port, use <host>:<port>.
+# For example: localhost:5432.
+Otherwise, whatever port is
+# the default for the database driver will be used.
 host =
-# The port to use to connect to your database.
-# Note: This should be an integer.
-port =
 # The user to use to connect to your database.
 user =
 # The password to use to connect to your database.